 Recipe of the Quiche Lorraine (in French):

 Did you kow those dishes?
 Do you want me to write more about French cuisine?
+I invite you to read the article about winter French dishes Top 4 French Alps food from Fondue to Raclette.
 Let me know in the comments section! 🙂